 The perfect amount.

-These little bastards were definitely a staple, and as nasty as anybody wants to say they are – because they do – they’re absolutely, absurdly, fantastically delicious.
+These little burgers were definitely a staple, and as nasty as anybody wants to say they are – because they do – they’re absolutely, absurdly, fantastically delicious.

 I’ve found the secret – it’s NO seasoning.
 Like, seriously, nothing except salt and pepper.
 I tried splashing some Worcestershire on a batch of them and it ruined the entire Krystal taste.
 Y’all, I’m not even exaggerating.
 Read again: